ddev/github-action-add-on-test/README.md

     ddev_version: "stable"
 ```

-This step will install the last stable version of DDEV.
+This step will install the latest stable version of DDEV.

 In the steps that follow, you will be able to run any DDEV commands.